 For more information about this year’s TV WAP honorees, and to access their work, click here.

 The honorees – nine in Drama, two in Comedy – include four minority writers, four women writers, and two LGBT writers.

 For TV WAP consideration, qualified WGAW members in five industry-underrepresented categories – minority writers, writers with disabilities, women writers, LGBT writers, and older writers (55 and up) – were eligible to submit an unproduced half-hour or one-hour spec script.
 Entries were read and scored on a blind submission basis by a panel of judges comprised of Guild members with extensive television writing experience.

-The project, created in 2009 and administered by the WGAW’s Diversity Department, is designed to identify and recognize outstanding diverse writing talent and provide access to their work to entertainment industry decision-makers, including showrunners, producers, network and studio executives, agents, and managers.
+The project, created in 2009 and administered by the WGAW’s Inclusion and Equity Department, is designed to identify and recognize outstanding diverse writing talent and provide access to their work to entertainment industry decision-makers, including showrunners, producers, network and studio executives, agents, and managers.